 - Hyperbaric oxygen therapy

-Wollheim said if clinicians find themselves challenged when necrosis returns after debridement or other treatments, circle back to the fundamentals and consult with other disciplines as indicated.
+Wollheim said if wound care nurses and other clinicians struggle with returning necrosis after debridement or other treatments, circle back to the fundamentals and consult with other disciplines as indicated.